Moyfin Quarry is located in a primarily agricultural area within the townland of Moyfin, Longwood, County Meath.

 Proposed Infrastructure associated with the pit comprises landscaped earthen berms surrounding most of the former quarrying area, offices and associated canteen facilities, settlement lagoons, wheelwash and a weighbridge.

 Surface water management features within Moyfin Pit comprise of a water collection sump swales, a series of settlement lagoons and oil water interceptor.
-The reuse fo water within the site results in zero surface water discharge from the site.
+The reuse of water within the site results in zero surface water discharge from the site.

 The settlement ponds will collect runoff from the hardstand areas and from the wheelwash and following settlement this water is directed to a sump near the entrance and recirculated for use in the wheelwash.
 An overhead spray will be incorporated into the wheelwash.
 In this way, water is recycled within a closed system and there is no potential impact on the nearby River Boyne.
 The proposed settlement system will be closely monitored by the environmental management team as a result of water discharge from the Pit or suspended solids from vehicles exiting the site.

-To support this sustainable water management system and protection of the local and regional environment, Davin Plant Hire ltd. Will provide ongoing environmental monitoring results to Meath County Council as per the planning conditions imposed on the continued operation of Moyfin Pit.
+To support this sustainable water management system and protection of the local and regional environment, Davin Plant Hire Ltd. will provide ongoing environmental monitoring results to Meath County Council as per the planning conditions imposed on the continued operation of Moyfin Pit.

-Davin Plant Hire ltd. also minimise production of waste and where appropriate consider its beneficial use, including recycling.
+Davin Plant Hire Ltd. also minimise production of waste and where appropriate consider its beneficial use, including recycling.
 All waste is dealt with in accordance with the relevant legislation and other controls in place.
-Good practice is achieved when recycling used oils and greases, batteries, tyres, scrap metal and timber.
+Good practice is achieved when recycling used oils and greases, batteries, tyres, scrap metal, and timber.
 The strategic approach places a strong emphasis on preventing wastes and material reuse activities.
 The project focuses on enhancing the collection of quality materials from discarded waste to build on the positive progress made in recycling.
 The main product produced from the recycling of C&D waste is 6F2 Crushed concrete.
 This is used as a sub base in road construction and as underlay for roads through forestry and agricultural lands.

-Implementation of this buffer should, not only protect watercourses and their associated riparian zone, but also provide other benefits important for the wellbeing of people living nearby.
+Implementation of this buffer should not only protect watercourses and their associated riparian zone, but also provide other benefits important for the well-being of people living nearby.
 It is important to note that, the riparian zone (i.e., the bank and the vegetation running along a watercourse) is an integral part of any watercourse.
 The vegetation in the riparian zone also provides bank stability during flood conditions and filters pollutants out of surface water.